 The Truck and Cargo Analogy

-Atherosclerosis, the buildup of plaque inside artery walls, is driven by how often particles collide with the artery lining, not by how much cholesterol they happen to carry.
+Atherosclerosis, the buildup of plaque inside artery walls, is driven by how often particles collide with the artery lining, rather than by how much cholesterol they happen to carry.

 Picture your artery as the Schuylkill Expressway.
 Cholesterol is the cargo.
 The lipoprotein particles are the cars and trucks carrying it.